ToviTu/MLAN/README.md

 ## 🏋️‍♂️ Train

 MLAN training consists of 2 phases:

-(1) feature alignment: we use the LLaVA-CC3M-Pretrain-595K to make the visual encoder outputs comptatible with the base language model.
+1. Feature alignment: we use LLaVA-CC3M-Pretrain-595K to make the visual encoder outputs comptatible with the base language model.
-(2) supervised fine-tuning: use our MLAN_80k or MLAN_v_80k to instruction-tune the language model and the projector.
+2. Supervised finetuning: we use our MLAN_80k or MLAN_v_80k to instruction tune the language model and the projector.

 ### Pretraining